-The sources used to collect information for these profiles include those mentioned in Chapter 3 as well as those cited individually in each hazard section.
+The sources used for these hazard profiles include those mentioned in Chapter 3 and additional references cited within each hazard section.

-Detailed profiles for each of the identified hazards include information categorized as follows:

-Hazard Description
+HAZARD PROFILE COMPONENTS

-This section consists of a general description of the hazard and the types of impacts it may have on a community.

-This section describes the geographic location of the hazard in the planning area.
-Where available, the extent, or potential "size" of the hazard is discussed in this section.
-Where available, maps are utilized to indicate the specific locations within the planning area that are vulnerable to the subject hazard.

-- Community Wide (3): 50-100% of planning area - Partial (2): 10-50% of planning area - Minimal (1): Less than 10% of planning area

-This section includes information on historic incidents and their impacts based upon the sources described in Chapter 3 Hazard Identification and the information provided by the FMPC.
+- 1. Hazard Description This section consists of a general description of the hazard and the types of impact it may have on a community. - 2.
+Geographic Location Describes where the hazard is likely to occur within the planning area.
+Maps are used when available to illustrate affected locations.
+The extent of the hazard is categorized as follows: - Community Wide (3): 50 100% of planning area - Partial (2): 10 50% of planning area - Minimal (1): Less than 10 % of planning area - 3.
+Previous Occurrences This section includes information on historic incidents and their impacts based upon the sources described in Chapter 3 Hazard Identification and the information provided by the FHMPC. - 4.
+Probability of Future Occurrence Predicts the likelihood of future events based on historical frequency.
+When possible, probability is calculated using:

-Probability of Future Occurrence
+Probability = $$\left(\frac{\text{Number of Events}}{\text{Years of Data}}\right) \times 100$$

-Where applicable, the frequency of past events is used to gauge the likelihood of future occurrences.
-Where possible, the probability or chance of occurrence was calculated based on historical data.
-Probability was determined by dividing the number of events observed by the number of years and multiplying by 100.
-This gives the percent chance of the event happening in any given year.
-An example would be three droughts occurring over a 30-year period, which suggests a 10 percent chance of a drought occurring in any given year.
+Example: Three droughts in 30 years suggest a 10% chance of a drought occurring in any given year.

-- Very High (5): Occurs annually, 100% probability in next year - High (4): Occurs every 2-3 years; Between 30 and 100% probability in next year or at least one chance in ten years - Moderate (3): Occurs every 3-10 years; Between 10 and 30% probability in next year or at least one chance in next 100 years - Low (2): Occurs every 10 years; Between 1% and 10% probability in next 100 years - Very Low (1): Rare; less than 1% probability
+- Very High (5): Occurs annually, 100% probability in next year - High (4): Occurs every 2-3 years; Between 30 and 100% probability in next year or at least one chance in ten years - Moderate (3): Occurs every 3-10 years; Between 10 and 30% probability in next year or at least one chance in next 100 years - Low (2): Occurs every 10 years; Between 1% and 10% probability in next 100 years - Very Low (1): Rare; less than 1% probability - 5.
+Magnitude/Severity Measures the potential impact of an event based on community vulnerability, emergency response effectiveness, and environmental factors.